Skip to content

 How do I claim the Federal tax credit for my HVAC heat pump, heat pump water heater, insulation, electrical work, new windows, etc?

-Most new heat pump and heat pump water heater installations qualify for a federal tax credit of 30% of the project cost, up to $2,000.
+Most heat pump and heat pump water heater installations in 2025 qualify for a federal tax credit of 30% of the project cost, up to $2,000.

 The credit is limited to $2,000 per tax year, meaning it will apply to a heat pump or a heat pump water heater in 2025.
 You must have tax liability for the credit to offset; if you have no tax liability, then the credit won't be helpful to you.
 Unfortunately, due to the termination of the program, you won't be able to claim a credit for other projects in future years.